KyleDriver42/kfixes/readme.md

 * `auto`: Automatically reboots the computer and deletes the script after execution.
 * `reboot`: Reboots the computer but does not delete the script.
 * `delete`: Deletes the script but does not reboot the computer.
-* No flag: The script will finish and then delete itself.

 ---